szczyglis-dev/py-gpt/README.md

 Voice control can be turned on in two ways: globally, through settings in `Config -> Accessibility`, and by using the `Voice control (inline)` plugin.
 Both options let you use the same voice commands, but they work a bit differently - the global option allows you to run commands outside of a conversation, anywhere, while the plugin option lets you execute commands directly during a conversation – allowing you to interact with the model and execute commands at the same time, within the conversation.

 In the plugin (inline) option, you can also turn on a special trigger word that will be needed for content to be recognized as a voice command.
-You can set this up by going to `Plugins -> Settings -> Voice Control (inline)`:
+You can set this up by going to `Plugins -> Settings -> Voice control (inline)`:

 ```bash
 Magic prefix for voice commands